 - Accident insurance: costs of treatment and a pension in the event of an accident at work or work-related illness

 - Long-term care insurance: outpatient care, residential care, care aids

 - As an employee, you automatically have social insurance.
 If you are on a scholarship, you will have to take out at least health insurance yourself.

 - Around 90 percent of people in Germany are members in the statutory health insurance.
 All others are privately insured.

 - Premiums for statutory health insurance are shared equally between employers and employees.

-- If you are from an EU or EEA country or Switzerland and are in Germany only temporarily, you will be covered for any essential medical treatment by your European Health Insurance Card (EHIC).
+- If you are from an EU or EEA country or from Switzerland and are in Germany only temporarily, you will be covered for any essential medical treatment by your European Health Insurance Card (EHIC).